 Growing Guide Olive Tree

 Olive trees (Olea europea) are slow-growing and keep their leathery, gray-green leaves year-round.
-Ours is a Spanish variety called Arbequina that is noted for its weeping shape.
 The plant is tied to a support, so please check the ties from time to time and loosen or remove them if they become too tight and cut into the stems.

 When the potting mix feels dry 1 inch below the surface, water thoroughly.
 Your tree will require less water in fall and winter, the seasons when Olive trees naturally take a rest, but don’t let the soil mix dry out completely.